redpanjerry/EC2-Creation-Automated-by-AWS-PythonBoto3/README.md

 # DevOps Practice (EC2 automation by Boto3)

+#### This is a practice exercise
 Our main goal in this tutorial is to develop an **automation program** that takes a YAML configuration file as input value and deploys a **Linux AWS EC2 instance** with **two volumes attached** and **two different users**.

-(In this tutorial, our Operating System is MacOs)
+(In this tutorial, we are using MacOs for our Operating System, but feel free to use any other OS)

 ## Prerequisite
 - AWS Account